 Wildlife Rehabilitation

-The wildlife rehabilitation permit authorizes a person to rescue, raise, and arrange for veterinary medical care for orphaned, sick, displaced, or injured native wildlife with the prudent goal of releasing the wildlife back to its natural habitat.
+The wildlife rehabilitation permit authorizes a person to rescue, raise, and arrange veterinary care for orphaned, sick, displaced, or injured native wildlife, with the prudent goal of releasing the wildlife back to its natural habitat.

 A wildlife rehabilitation permit shall be obtained before possessing live native wildlife.
 Removing young wildlife from the wild is illegal; you are risking citation, and a permit will not be issued for illegally taken wildlife.
 These animals should be left in the wild or returned there, and legal recourse for injured and orphaned wildlife is the prompt transfer of these animals to a presently permitted wildlife rehabilitator.

-Mammal, reptile, and amphibian rehabilitation require only this state permit.
+Mammal, reptile, and amphibian rehabilitation requires only this state permit.

 In order to hold and rehabilitate federally protected birds (Migratory Bird Treaty Act), including raptors, songbirds, and waterfowl, a person shall have both a state wildlife rehabilitation permit and a federal rehabilitation permit.
 Information on the United States Fish & Wildlife Service (USFWS) Migratory Bird rehabilitation permits can be found here.
 USFWS requires proof of a state permit before issuing the federal permit.
 Therefore, KDFWR will issue a rehabilitation permit for birds, but it will be invalid until you also possess the federal permit.

-Wildlife rehabilitators that may exhibit wildlife for educational purposes must comply with USDA Animal Welfare Act licensing requirements.
-If you are exhibiting wildlife for remuneration, including donations and regardless of non-profit status, you may be required to have a valid Class “C” Exhibitors License issued by USDA-APHIS-Animal Care.
+Wildlife rehabilitators who exhibit wildlife for educational purposes must comply with the USDA Animal Welfare Act licensing requirements.
+If you are exhibiting non-releaseable wildlife for remuneration, including donations, and regardless of non-profit status, you may be required to have a valid Class “C” Exhibitors License issued by USDA-APHIS-Animal Care.
 It is your responsibility to comply with all state and federal laws.
 If you have questions regarding federal USDA licensing requirements or need to obtain this license, please call the USDA-APHIS-Animal Care Eastern Region office at 919-855-7100.

 Application Process